giuuusepeda/Sleep_Apnea/2_BaselineModel/INSTRUCTIONS.md

 ## Submission

-Complete the [Jupyter/Colab notebook](baseline_model.ipynb) to conduct your implmentation of the baseline model.
+Complete the [Jupyter/Colab notebook](baseline_model.ipynb) to conduct your implementation of the baseline model.